Royal Artillery Memorial: Design and symbolism

 Despite the realist nature of the bronze statues in the design, commentators have often also noted the dehumanising aspects of the memorial.
-Its sheer size and the bulk of the howitzer serve to distance the observer, which—according to art historian John Glaves-Smith—depersonalises the soldiers in a similar way to the Cubist war paintings of Wyndham Lewis and Richard Nevinson.
+Its sheer size and the bulk of the howitzer serve to distance the observer, which—according to the art historian John Glaves-Smith—depersonalises the soldiers in a similar way to the Cubist war paintings of Wyndham Lewis and Richard Nevinson.
 The carved stone reliefs have an aggressive, hostile quality to them, a consequence of their focus on surface detail at the expense of the humans in the design.
 When questioned about his lifelike depictions, Jagger said that the "experience in the trenches persuaded me of the necessity for frankness and truth".
-According to historian John Glaves-Smith, the memorial uses themes of "endurance and sacrifice, not dynamism and conflict", and thus speaks to its audience about the experience of war in a way that the Cenotaph, for example, does not.
+According to Glaves-Smith, the memorial uses themes of "endurance and sacrifice, not dynamism and conflict", and thus speaks to its audience about the experience of war in a way that the Cenotaph, for example, does not.

 Critical reception

 The Royal Artillery Memorial has been the subject of much critical discussion since its inception.
 Although the RAWCF was pleased with its memorial, some members disapproved of the design and of the dead soldier in particular.
 Some felt that it was too graphic, or that it would be distressing to relatives and others who should have been consoled by the memorial, while a group of former artillerymen felt that any recumbent figure should be of a man just shot down so as to present a more heroic image.
 Charles ffoulkes, the inaugural curator of the Imperial War Museum, was more impressed, and described the corpse as "a poignant and tremendous statement of fact which unconsciously makes the onlooker raise his hat".
 The figure was shocking to a public who were unused to graphic images of the war due to censorship.

 After the unveiling, a vigorous debate occurred in the British newspapers about the memorial.
-The Times was critical, comparing it unfavourably to the Cenotaph, while The Daily Mail highlighted the cost of the monument, and argued that the money could have been better spent on directly caring for injured veterans.
-Both the dead soldier and the howitzer drew particular comment; art critic Selwyn Image complained about having any sort of artillery gun on the monument, while Lord Curzon was quoted as describing the howitzer as "a toad squatting, which is about to spit fire out of its mouth...nothing more hideous could ever be conceived".
+The Times was critical, comparing it unfavourably to the Cenotaph, while the Daily Mail highlighted the cost of the monument, and argued that the money could have been better spent on directly caring for injured veterans.
+Both the dead soldier and the howitzer drew particular comment; the art critic Selwyn Image complained about having any sort of artillery gun on the monument, while Lord Curzon was quoted as describing the howitzer as "a toad squatting, which is about to spit fire out of its mouth ... nothing more hideous could ever be conceived".
 Modernists such as Roger Fry criticised the conventional, secure structure that underpins the memorial.
 Editorials in The Times and The Builder both likened the howitzer to a children's toy, complaining that the gun did not lend itself to recreation in art.
 The Builder was sharply critical of the close relationship between the sculptor and the client, which it viewed as the root cause, believing that Jagger had given the artillerymen far too much influence over artistic matters.